 - Vanilla extract: Use pure vanilla extract for the best flavor.

-- Milk: You may need to add a little more milk to the glaze than the recipe calls for to achieve the correct consistency.
+- Milk: Any kind of milk is fine.
+You may need to add a little more milk to the glaze than the recipe calls for to achieve the correct consistency.

 How to Make Monkey Bread Muffins